RI/(S)MOM renormalizations of overlap quark bilinears with different levels of hypercubic smearing: Numerical results and discussions

 The calculation in the SMOM scheme starts with the ratio

 where

-The numerical results of this ratio are shown in the left panel of figure~\ref{fig:zt-smom} for all three smearing cases in the valence quark massless limit.
+The numerical results of this ratio are shown in the left panel of figure~\ref{fig:zt-smom} for all three smearing cases in the valence quark massless limit on ensemble f004.
 The valence chiral extrapolation is done by using a linear function in $am_q$.

 The three-loop conversion of $Z_T$ from the SMOM scheme to the $\msbar$ scheme is~\cite{Kniehl:2020sgo}

 By using this conversion ratio and the anomalous dimension of $Z_T$ up to four loops in the $\msbar$ scheme~\cite{Baikov:2006ai} we obtain $Z_T^\msbar(2\mbox{ GeV}; a^2p^2)/Z_A$ as a function of the initial scale $a^2p^2$.
 The results are shown in the right panel of figure~\ref{fig:zt-smom}.